genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/08_data-pipeline/02_basics.md

 The data from the defined source is read row by row and mapped to a [Table](/database/fields-tables-views/tables/) object.
 Each column from the incoming row is mapped to a [Field](/database/fields-tables-views/fields/).

 ### Mapping by column name
-If the column name of the source row is the same as the Field name, then there is no need for explicit mapping.
+If the column name of the source row is the same as the field name, then there is no need for explicit mapping.

-If the column name of the source row is not the same as the Field name, then it can be specified using the `sourceProperty` parameter:
+If the column name of the source row is not the same as the field name, then it can be specified using the `sourceProperty` parameter:

 ```kotlin
 TRADE_SIDE {